 Listen to or download this article:

-Then, Jenkins’ former CIA station chief from 40 years ago shows up at the door.
+Then, Jenkins’ former CIA station chief from oh-so-many-years ago shows up at his door.

 The U.S. government, it seems, has reared seven Russian “sisters” who are meant to embed themselves in the Russian government as spies.
 The problem is, the sisters are mysteriously disappearing.
 The former station chief and his team believe there may be an eighth “sister” activated by the enemy to uncover our agents’ identities.
 Jenkins is uniquely qualified for the job.